 Every Tuesday is "classic disco" night at the Monster, the famed West Village bar/piano bar/dance club - and it's heaven.
 Wonderfully danceable tunes are spun from disco's halcyon days (1977-1982), bringing back memories of carefree days when I was first coming out.
 Although detractors think disco music is no more than "thump thump thump", with bells and whistles thrown in, many songs have delightful lyrics.
 To pay tribute, here (in no particular order) are 15 of my favorite snippets of lyrics:

 "How can you stop a trembling hand, reaching for another hand, even though it is - forbidden love?"
-(Forbidden Love - Madleen Kane, 1979) I first heard this song during a visit to the Gaiety Theater (long before Madonna discovered it) in Times Square shortly before I moved to NYC.
+(Forbidden Love - Madleen Kane, 1979) I first heard this song during a visit to the Gaiety Theater (long before Madonna discovered it) in Times Square shortly before I moved to NYC (in April 1979).

 "Let's fly away this golden day and magic songs are going to wake us."
 (Let's Fly Away - Voyage, 1978-79) Wow, two beloved classics on one album!

 "Some people ask of me, what are you gonna do, why don't you go get a job?"
 All that I can say, I won't give up my music - not me, not now, no way, no how!
 (Lost in Music - Sister Sledge, 1984) The title of this post is also from a classic by these sisters (but you probably already knew that).

 "Late night flight, LAX, limousine and you're all set on Sunset."
 (Sunset People - Donna Summer, 1979)

 "It's a nightmare, it's a daymare, it's an every-which-way-mare."
 (Faster and Faster to Nowhere - Donna Summer, 1977) I could easily write a post devoted just to Summer's songs.